esotericfoundation/license/README.md

 ## Information

 Our Public License is a modified version of the [CC BY-SA 4.0 license](./assets/text/licenses/CC%20BY-SA%204.0.txt).
-For more information visit the License's [website](https://esoteric.foundation/license).
+For more information, visit the License's [website](https://esoteric.foundation/license).

 ## Code of Conduct